 To aptly suit this clientele, the Viking Star features a classy, conservative, nautical decor of blue hues, crisp whites, and upscale teak and leather furnishings.
 The simple Nordic style is soothing, calming, and conveys understated elegance.
 Although there are no gleaming chandeliers or crystal-lined staircases, you will notice fur pelts subtly gracing couches and museum-quality artifacts displayed on bookcases and in glass showcases.

 A carefully curated collection of Scandinavian artwork adorns the walls of the public spaces.
 And in the three-storey atrium, an enormous digital screen of constantly changing photos featuring famous paintings commands attention, while a classical pianist plays at the grand piano, often accompanied by a violinist.

-Many all-inclusive aspects earned the ship a five-star rating such as many free shore excursions, free Wi-Fi, complimentary wine and beer at meals, free dining in the speciality restaurants, as well as many more treats that normally cost extra.
+Many all-inclusive aspects earned the cruise ship a five-star rating such as many free shore excursions, free Wi-Fi, complimentary wine and beer at meals, free dining in the speciality restaurants, as well as many more treats that normally cost extra.

 Then there are the little details that make a big difference to your day.
 Being handed a bottle of water whenever you leave the ship to visit a port, given a cold facecloth when you return, or served a tumbler of champagne sorbet mid-afternoon as a refreshing treat, are all appreciated.

 Although the Star is considered a small cruise ship at 47,800 tons, only hosting 930 passengers on onboard means there are no crowds or lineups.
 The ship feels half full.
 The ratio of 930 passengers to 602 crew also means the service is attentive.